galang72/galang72/README.md

 # Welcome to My GitHub Profile! 🚀

 Hey there!
-I'm Haikal Rafif, a Software Developer with years of hands-on experience in Full Stack Development, DevOps, and IoT Integration.
+I'm Galang lian kagura, a Software Developer with years of hands-on experience in Full Stack Development, DevOps, and IoT Integration.
 Skilled in building end-to-end solutions that enhance performance and user experience.
 Passionate about leveraging technology to create innovative, scalable, and secure systems.

 ## 📫 Contact Me
 [![LinkedIn](https://img.shields.io/badge/@-linkedin-blue?style=for-the-badge&logo=linkedin&logocolor=white)](https://www.linkedin.com/in/galang-lk-b9237a366/)